hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 issue of the kernel version used. in the end it happens so rarely and the blanking is so short that it is not really a problem.
 - info: v6.1.0 kernel, debian bookworm, 4gb ram, 16gb emmc
+- update april 2024: i used my bob for more than two weeks with a v6.6.23 kernel and everything was running very stable and well, the only slight problem discovered were short black flashes of the screen from time to time which immediately disappeared when moving the mouse

 # chromebook veyron - minnie - january 2023